Facts and Figures

 - The UC Davis Cancer Care Network unites four hospital-based cancer centers in Northern and Central California, offering patients leading-edge care in their own communities.

-- Thousands of community members attend free and low-cost community forums and lectures offered annually to increase health and science literacy, including a mini medical school and annual deans’ lectures at the Betty Irene Moore School of Nursing and the School of Medicine.
+- Thousands of community members attend free and low-cost community forums and lectures offered annually by UC Davis to increase health and science literacy.